 How does the human brain process information?
 The human brain is perhaps the most complex of organs, boasting between 50-100 billion nerve cells or neurons that constantly interact with each other.
 These neurons ‘carry’ messages through electrochemical processes; meaning, chemicals in our body (charged sodium, potassium and chloride ions) move in and out of these cells and establish an electrical current.
+The nervous system is integral to the body, that is why when anything goes wrong, specialised doctors such as neurosurgeons like dr timothy steel are brought in to tackle the issue and administer the correct treatment for these problems.

 Brain And Nerves: